Dylan-Grinboju/spiderheck_stats_mod/README.md

 ## The Future
 - I plan to continue expanding this mod
-- Some of the immediate ideas are saving the stats to a local log file, and expanding on the stats themselves, like types of enemies killed, how many shields destroyed, and fun stuff like greatest hight reached by a player in game
+- Some of the immediate ideas are saving the stats to a local log file, and expanding on the stats themselves, like types of enemies killed, how many shields destroyed, and fun stuff like greatest height reached by a player in game
 - I welcome any help or feedback!
 You can send me a message on Discord or Reddit, open a PR or try to send me a bug report using smoke signals.
 Some options are better than others